TelOne Zimbabwe: Debt recovery

 In 2016, TelOne engaged several debt collectors to recover $165 million owed by its customers, including $40 million owed by the government in unpaid telephone bills.
 The strategy managed a recovery of $100 million in a struggling economy.

 Corporate social responsibility

 As part of its Corporate Social Responsibility programme, TelOne supports charity organisations and donates food and clothing to children's homes, and orphanages, and supports under-privileged children by paying their school fees.

 Wholesale

 TelOne's wholesale unit provides global telecommunication services for fixed and mobile operators, ISPs and content providers.
 It also develops services for carriers including Voice, IP, Capacity, Satellite, Mobility, Security and Digital solutions, and Platforms.
 TelOne's Wholesale Services provides data, IP, and network transport services for national telecommunications carriers, cable companies, content providers, and mobile wireless companies.

+Sponsorship

+TelOne sponsor TelOne F.C., a soccer club competing in the Zimbabwe Premier Soccer League.